pangweiwei/slua/README.md

 ##important

-pre-generated file need unity 4.6.1,

-If you get many errors on different version:

-1)delete all fills in LuaObject folder.

-2)waiting for unity building code, you will see Slua menu in main menu if no errors,
+You need generated lua wrap file by your self:

-3)Click menu, SLua->Make, SLua->Make UI, SLua->Make custom, generate all interface file for your version of unity.
+Click menu, SLua->Make ALL  generate all wrap file for your version of unity.

 ***Had tested for Unity4.6.1/4.6.2/4.6.3/5.0***